-10 Best High-Fiber Foods for Kids
+10 Best High-Fiber Foods for Toddlers

 But fiber's talents aren't limited to just moving things along as they should within the walls of your GI tract.
 Fiber is also filling, so it can help kids stay satisfied after a meal (c'mon, no parent wants to re-open the kitchen for snack hour right after mealtime has ended).
 Getting plenty of fiber can help keep cholesterol in check.
 It promotes good gut health.
 Fiber-rich foods are often also naturally rich in vitamins, minerals and good-for-you compounds like antioxidants.
-(See our list of the best healthy foods for kids).

 10 Top High-Fiber Foods for Kids

-So, with that said, we've pulled together a list of high-fiber foods that are also kid-approved.
+We've pulled together a list of high-fiber foods that are also kid-approved.
 We'll admit it is fruit-heavy, but you'll see we broke out of the apple-pear-banana rut to give a list of delicious, easy and high-fiber options for your kids and toddlers.

 Almost all kids love cereal.
 A fiber-packed ready-to-eat cereal can deliver anywhere from 3 to 14 grams of fiber per serving.
 Shredded wheat (frosted is more kid-friendly, but also a little higher in sugar) clocks in with 6 grams of fiber per serving.
 A 1-cup serving of Cheerios has 3 grams of fiber, not shabby for an oat-based cereal that kids gobble up.
 Choose a cereal that isn't too sweet—ideally one with under 7 grams of sugar per serving and at least 3 grams of fiber.